 As Artistic Director of Second Movement Opera, Oliver directed many site-specific opera productions in London, including works by Mozart, Bernstein, Rimsky-Korsakov, Shostakovich/ Fleischmann, Barber, the world premiere of Stefan Weisman’s opera Fade, and a Czech Republic tour of Martinu’s The Knife’s Tears.

 He has also directed a prison project with lifers, Sweeney Todd (HMP Kingston/Pimlico Opera), La Calisto (Early Opera Company), Hansel and Gretel (Opera North), the National Opera Studio Showcase 2010, The Bear (National Reisopera, Holland), My Brother’s Keeper (Edinburgh /Pleasance), Albert Herring (Aldeburgh) and David Almond’s critically-acclaimed play My Dad’s a Birdman, with original music by Neil Tennant and Chris Lowe (Young Vic).

 In 2012 he was nominated for an ‘Achievement in Opera’ award by the TMA Awards for his leadership of Northern Ireland Opera, and he was also nominated for ‘Best Newcomer’ in the 2013 Opera Awards..

 Clíona Donnelly, General Manager

 Clíona studied History at Queen’s University, Belfast, and then completed a MSC in Marketing and Entrepreneurship at the University of Ulster.
 She previously worked for the Dublin Business School and the Abbey Theatre in Dublin before moving back to Belfast to join the Northern Ireland Opera team in March 2011.

-Simon Goldrick, Marketing & Communications Director
+Steven Hadley, Marketing and Communications Director